dianephan/pressedpenny/README.md

-As a pressed coin collector for 10+ years and a lifetime Disney fan, I dislike how there is no efficient and official way to keep trach of my coins through the official Disneyland app, or by printing a paper and manually checking them off.
+As a pressed coin collector for 10+ years and a lifetime Disney fan, I dislike how there is no efficient and official way to keep track of my coins through the official Disneyland app, or by printing a paper and manually checking them off.

 <b> What needs to be done: </b>
 * Need to implement check boxes so that users can check off which coins they collected